calchenny/triplet/Sprints/Sprint_3.md

 - **[Xiaolin Ma]:**
   - **Done:**
-    - [Link to Commit 1] - Formats the front-end to match the design
+    - [Link to Commit 1](https://github.com/calchenny/triplet/commit/354e8864e6584452f2f6d05bfd0c2eeff6500625) - Formats the front-end to match the design
-    - [Link to Commit 2] - [Task Description 2]
+    - Test endpoint for Walk Score, Transit Score, Bike Score
   - **To Do:**
     - Logging out feature on Setting View
     - Look into notifications in settings